Favourited 98 times

 They can enjoy Portuguese lay back country living, and get the buzz of the capital city if they want too.
 Get a taste of the Portuguese kitchen in restaurants (meals are 8-20 euro, including wine, dessert and coffee).
 Learn or better their English and/ Portguese.
 Learn about different horse breeds including the native horsebreeds.

 All the help is around horse care.
 Mucking out, but also field maintenance (pulling out weed), feeding, grooming etc. some riding is sometimes possible, depending on the person, but not necessary.
 The help concentrates around about an hour in the morning and an hour in the evening and the rest of the day you are free to go.
-It´s quiet country life, I have horses (they are in at night and out during the day), dogs and cats, chickens and ducks.
+It´s quiet country life, I have horses (they are in at night and out during the day), dogs and cats and chickens.
 You will have to get up at 7 or 8 in the morning, depending on the season.
 In the weekends you can lay in.
 In summer it´s custom to sleep a bit after lunch.
 Tempertures can reach around 40 ºC in June to September.
 Prefer short periods over longer stays.

 Dutch, English, Portugese.